algorithmiaio/secret-store-provider-vault/README.md

-secret-store-provider-internal
+secret-store-provider-vault
 ==============================

-This module is the internal secret provider implementation used by the Algorithmia platform.
+This module is the example of a hashicorp vault based secret provider implementation used by the Algorithmia platform.

 ## Getting started